cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE consists of two stages: registration and authenticated key exchange.
 In the first stage, a client registers its password with the server and stores its credential file on the server.
+In the second stage the client recovers its authentication material and uses it to perform a mutually authenticated key exchange.

+Both stages happen in three messages.

+## Registration

+Registration is the only part in OPAQUE that requires a server-authenticated and confidential channel, either physical, out-of-band, PKI-based, etc.

 The client inputs its credentials, which includes its password and user identifier, and the server inputs its parameters, which includes its private key and other information.

 The client output of this stage is a single value `export_key` that the client may use for application-specific purposes, e.g., to encrypt additional